websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 ## Start a Database Server

-A DXP cluster requires a data source that's accessible to all of the app server nodes.
+A DXP cluster requires a data source that's accessible to all of the DXP cluster nodes.
 The data source can be a JNDI data source, a database server, or a database server cluster.
 See the [compatibility matrix](https://www.liferay.com/compatibility-matrix) for the database servers your DXP version supports.

 1. Start a Maria DB Docker container.